 When we drove the 2019 Volkswagen Jetta earlier this year, we were impressed by the compact sedan’s upscale feel and array of tech, but the Jetta didn’t strike us as particularly fast.
 It’s certainly not the car we’d expect to set a land-speed record.
 Yet that’s exactly what VW did.

-The land-speed record Jetta gets a new engine, but it’s not an exotic racing unit.
-It’s a modified version of 2.0-liter turbocharged four-cylinder EA888 engine used in the Golf and other VW models.
-More importantly, this engine will soon fight its way under the hood of the Jetta GLI performance model.
+The land-speed record Jetta got a new engine, but not an exotic racing unit.
+It’s a modified version of 2.0-liter turbocharged four-cylinder EA888 engine used in the Golf GTI and many other VW models.
+More importantly, this engine will soon find its way under the hood of the Jetta GLI performance model.
 The current non-GLI Jetta makes due with a 1.4-liter turbocharged four-cylinder engine, making 147 horsepower and 184 pound-feet of torque.

-The land-speed record Jetta has over 493 hp, according to VW, but don’t expect the production Jetta GLI to be quite as powerful.
+The land-speed record Jetta put out 600 horsepower, according to VW, but don’t expect the production Jetta GLI to be anywhere near as powerful.
 Output will probably be closer to the 220 hp and 258 lb-ft the EA888 engine makes in the current Golf GTI.
 The race car’s engine was extensively modified with new internal parts, a new turbocharger, and new exhaust system.

 In addition to the 2.0-liter engine, Volkswagen lowered the Jetta’s suspension, fitted special Salt Flats wheels and tires, and added a limited-slip differential to improve the front-wheel drive car’s traction.
-VW was quick to note that the Jetta’s fairly low drag coefficient of 0.27 should provide an aerodynamic advantage at Bonneville, but the exterior mirrors were also removed for good measure.
+VW was quick to note that the Jetta’s fairly low drag coefficient of 0.27 helped provide an aerodynamic advantage at Bonneville, but the exterior mirrors were also removed for good measure.

 As is standard procedure for race cars, the Jetta’s interior was stripped and fitted with extra safety equipment, including a roll cage, racing seat with harness, and a fire suppression system.
-VW also fitted a pair of parachutes to help stop the car.
+A pair of parachutes helped stop the car.
 Modifications were made by California-based THR Manufacturing, which previously built a Bonneville Beetle for Volkswagen.
 Bonneville veteran Scott Goetz piloted the Jetta on its record-breaking run.